sh1boot/sh1boot.github.io/_drafts/casting-out-bazillions.md

 title: Casting out bazillions
 mathjax: true
 ---
-So you've done some arithmetic by hand, and now you want to make sure it's correct.
+So you've done some arithmetic by hand and now you want to make sure it's correct.
 [Casting out nines][] is the conventional sanity check, but that overlooks digit transpositions.
 What if you want something stronger?
 Try this one weird trick.